 This Guide is a part of the Safety Resource Series and is provided as a public service by BigToys.
-The Safety Resource Series is made up of the Playground Maintenance Guide and the Playground Supervision Guide.
-For more information about the Series or to request digital copies of the Guides, visit www.bigtoys.com or call (800) 727-1907.
+The Safety Resource Series is made up of the Playground Inspection and Maintenance Guide and the Playground Supervision Guide.
+For more information about the Series or to request digital copies of the Guides, visit bigtoys.com/about/resources/ supervision-and-maintenance-guides